leomeinel/arch-install/README.md

 :information_source: | I recommend disks with at least 512GiB (change DISK_ALLOCATION in install.conf otherwise).

 :information_source: | I recommend at least 16GiB of RAM.
-You could also try to circumvent this in the installation by specifying a different `TMPDIR` before running `post.sh`, otherwise nix will not be able to build.
+By specifying `TMPDIR` manually before running `post.sh` to force nix to not use the tmpfs, you might be able to circumvent this.
+Also see [this](https://github.com/NixOS/nixpkgs/issues/54707) and [this](https://github.com/NixOS/nix/issues/2098).
+I haven't tried this myself.

 :warning: | All data on selected disks will be wiped!